segmentio/segment-docs/src/privacy/account-deletion.md

 ### Delete a Unify space

 Deleted spaces, and all data associated with a deleted space, are permanently removed from Segment's servers.
-You cannot recover a deleted space.
+You can't recover a deleted space.

 > info " "
 > Segment typically completes Unify space deletion 30-45 days after you initiate a deletion request.